DanielMFernandes/CCNA_Course_Notes/Course_Notes/Dynamic_Arp_Inspection.md

 ARP POISONING (MAN IN THE MIDDLE)

-- Similar to DHCP POISONING, ARP POISONING involved an attacker manipulating target’s ARP tables so traffic is sent to the attacker
+- Similar to DHCP poisoning, ARP snooping involved an attacker manipulating target’s ARP tables so traffic is sent to the attacker
 - To do this, the attacker can send GRATUITOUS ARP messages using another device’s IP address
-- Other devices in the network will receive the GARP and update their ARP tables, causing them to send TRAFFIC to the attacker instead of the legitimate destination
+- Other devices in the network will receive the GARP and update their ARP tables, causing them to send traffic to the attacker instead of the legitimate destination

 ![image](https://github.com/psaumur/CCNA/assets/106411237/aae80c8f-2673-4c04-a206-9b646f5c1f08)

 DYNAMIC ARP INSPECTION OPERATIONS

-- DAI inspects the sender MAC and sender IP fields of ARP messages received on untrusted ports and checks that there is a matching entry in the DHCP SNOOPING BINDING TABLE
+- DAI inspects the sender MAC and sender IP fields of ARP messages received on untrusted ports and checks that there is a matching entry in the DHCP snooping binding table
     - If there is a match, the ARP message is forwarded
     - If there is no match, the ARP message is discarded